 }

-After you’ve created a Knowledge Graph, you can add it to a no-code application to add RAG capabilities.
+After you’ve created a Knowledge Graph, you can add it to a no-code agent to add RAG capabilities.
+You can use this endpoint to add or remove Knowledge Graphs from a no-code agent.
+Endpoint: PUT /v1/applications/{application_id}/graphs

 curl --location --request PUT "https://api.writer.com/v1/applications/{application_id}/graphs" \